andreimerlescu/andreimerlescu/README.md

 In 2015, Barron's Magazine covered Trakify — a stock-tracking platform I founded and led to market with a team of four.
 That same entrepreneurial instinct carried into PhoenixVault, a community platform I built and ran with three collaborators that grew to over 800 concurrent daily users.
 Both projects reflect how I approach engineering: I build things that work, find people who care, and ship.
 Leadership isn't something I seek out for its own sake — but when a problem is worth solving, I'll own it end to end.

 **Education:** B.S.
-Computer Engineering Technology · Wentworth Institute of Technology, 2011
+Computer Engineering Technology · 3.0 GPA · Wentworth Institute of Technology, 2011

 ---